-Aside the crime narrative, there is an underlying metaphor for capitalism in America director Ridely Scott throws at us.
-Lucas partially inherits a crime empire from his famous boss Bumpy Johnson but he goes on to turn the screws and turn the New York drug game on its head with an entrepreneurial drive business strategists would applaud.
-In many ways that is one of the more captivating things about this film that sets it apart from other crime dramas in the same way Frank Lucas sets himself apart in the drug game.
+Aside the crime narrative, there is an underlying metaphor for capitalism in America director Ridley Scott throws at us.
+Lucas partially inherits a crime empire from his famous boss Bumpy Johnson but he goes on to turn the screws and flip the New York drug game on its head with entrepreneurial drive business strategists would applaud.
+In many ways, that is one of the more captivating things about this film, that sets it apart from other crime dramas in the same way Frank Lucas sets himself apart in the drug game.

-Lucas has poise and the brains and after taking over from Bumpy Johnson (Clarence Williams), he realizes he is just a middle man in the drug trade and subject to other forces so he addresses this handicap by engineering a deal that will allow him import shipments of drugs from Southeast Asia directly from the suppliers.
+Lucas has poise and the brains and after taking over from Bumpy Johnson (Clarence Williams), he realizes he is just a middleman in the drug trade and subject to other forces.
+So he addresses this handicap by engineering a deal that will allow him import shipments of drugs from Southeast Asia directly from the suppliers.
 He gets his product into the country using a simple but resourceful system and sells top drawer drugs high in purity for a lower cost than anyone else was able to establishing a monopoly and crippling his competitors.
 In the end, he was worth more than $150 million when he was arrested and only got a reduced sentence by cutting a deal to expose almost three-quarters of the NYPD narcotics officers as corrupt.

-Lucas is played by Denzel Washington in another one of those smooth talking performances; almost a sanitised version of Alonzo Harris from Training Day where he clearly was not on a leash.
-His performance is reigned in here and he says “My man” instead of “My ni**a” but we never let that smile and his affable persona or the fact that he takes his mother to church every Sunday fool us – Frank is a driven and ruthless man and we see him set a man ablaze, bash someone’s head in a piano, carryout broad daylight sidewalk executions and then there’s the steely eyes with which he watches his drugs enslave scores.
+Lucas is played by Denzel Washington in another one of those smooth talking performances; almost a sanitised version of Alonzo Harris from Training Day; where he clearly was not on a leash.
+His performance is reigned in here and he says “My man” instead of “My nigga” but we never let that smile and his affable persona or the fact that he takes his mother to church every Sunday fool us – Frank is a driven and ruthless man.
+We see him set a man ablaze, bash someone’s head in a piano, carryout broad daylight sidewalk executions and then there’s the chilling sequence where he watches his drugs enslave scores.

-On the other side of the spectrum is detective Richie Roberts (Russell Crowe) who famously, or infamously as far as his police department is concerned, turns in $1 million in drug money instead of doing honourable thing and pocketing it.
+On the other side of the spectrum is detective Richie Roberts (Russell Crowe) who famously, or infamously as far as his police department is concerned, turns in $1 million in drug money instead of doing honorable thing and pocketing it.
 There is something inside Roberts that will not bend and we do admire that trait in this poisonous climate of corruption that would shame most African countries.
 The shady greed and corruption is obscenely embodied by the slick mustang-driving New York detective (Josh Brolin) who is just despicably at home with the status quo.

 In the grand scheme of things, American Gangster may not stand up when the transcendent crime flicks are counted but it still stands up as a masterfully told story that makes 3 hours feel like a quarter of its running time.
-Scott is allured by the Frank Lucas persona and that seemingly intrepid decision to hoist the anti-hero up counts as one of the films strengths.
+Scott is allured by the Frank Lucas persona and that seemingly intrepid decision to hoist the anti-hero up counts as one of the film’s strengths.
 This pleasurable tale is a must watch for all aficionados of the crime genre.